bhregmi/SwiftOracle/README.md

 # SwiftOracle
 OCILIB wrapper for Swift, linux compatible

+## New in this release

+- Added connection and sesssion pooling
+- Added Bindvar stringValue representation
-Added Date support;
+- Added Date support;
+- Added prefetchSize in cursor.execute to support efficient data transfers
-Added a dependency on C bridge to OCILIB (swift 5 compatible)
+- Added a dependency on C bridge to OCILIB (swift 5 compatible)

 This is wrapper for ocilib (https://github.com/vrogier/ocilib).